Exact solutions for diffusive transport on heterogeneous growing domains: Model

 The new source term acts to dilute (concentrate) the mass density in the transformed coordinate system, reflecting the stretched (contracted) nature of the domain for $\text{d}L(t)/\text{d}t > 0$ ($\text{d}L(t)/\text{d}t < 0$).
-We next introduce a temporal scaling such that the coefficient of the second $\xi$ derivative term is a constant
+Following previous approaches \cite{crank1979,ranz1979}, we now introduce a temporal scaling such that the coefficient of the second $\xi$ derivative term is a constant,

 and hence

 where

 We now define